robinmanuelthiel/xamarinworkshop/README.md

 ![Header](Misc/header.jpg)

 # Xamarin Workshop
-Hi and welcome to this Xamarin Workshop! 🎉

-It is good to see you here being interested in learning how to write native mobile applications in C#.
+Welcome, it is good to see you here being interested in learning how to write native mobile applications in C#.
 Take some time to read the Prerequisites, prepare your machine and start with the first lesson, when you are ready.

 ## Prerequisites
 **Mandatory**